Danieldotcomcoder/Portfolio/README.md

 # Project Name: Personal Portfolio .

-> In this project I built my personal portfolio , It is a Responsive webpage so you can view it on your mobile or on a Desktop version , The webpage consists of 5 main sections: header, body-section, works-section, about myself-section and finally contact-me section.
+> In this project I built my personal portfolio, The webpage consists of 5 main sections: header, body-section, works-section, about myself-section and finally contact-me section.

 In order to get a copy of this project :